 Mario Bahramjian graduated from UCLA in 2007 and received his bachelor’s degree in Political Science.
 He then established his own real estate brokerage in 2008, here in Southern California.
 Mario came to SOAR-LA to carry out his late grandmother’s wishes to help orphaned Armenian children.
 After visiting the “Nor Kharberd” orphanage in Armenia, Mario has geared his efforts towards helping our orphaned brothers and sisters back home.
 Through SOAR-LA, Mario seeks to brighten the lives of the less fortunate.

-Event Coordinator and Advisor
+Inclusive Designer and Advisor

-Tamar Arminak Esq.
+Tamar Arminak, Esq.

 Tamar Arminak is a civil litigator and principal of Arminak Law, APC, who joined SOAR-LA in 2010.
 She has a Bachelor of Arts degree in Legal Studies with a minor in Russian Art History.
 She earned her law degree from Loyola Law School.
 During her college years, Tamar also attended the University of London, studying European History, living in London, England.
 She has been voted a Southern California Super Lawyers “Rising Star” for seven years in a row, as well as authored a chapter in the Book Reaching the Bar: Stories of All Women at All Stages of Their Law Careers.
 In 2014 she was honored as a guest speaker at Harvard Law School’s Symposium on Sports and Entertainment Law in Cambridge, Massachusetts where she spoke to law students about her many high profile cases.
 Because of her love of children, Tamar is pleased to be working with SOAR to help the Orphans of Armenia.
 SOAR –LA has a special place in her heart, as she met her husband Vicken Touzjian while they both served on the Los Angeles board.